Lifelong Learning Community at Otterbein

 For more information, or to volunteer, please contact Elizabeth Saltzgiver at firstname.lastname@example.org or call 614-823-1239.

-Seniors 60 and over may attend one Otterbein University class each semester free of charge.
+Seniors 60 and over may attend one Otterbein University class each semester.
 The registration process for this opportunity can be accessed by downloading the application.
+This process has changed due to COVID-19.

 Please note that you are expected to register 10 days before classes begin so that the Office of the Registrar can check your request with the class instructor.
 If you have questions about the application process, you may contact Joanna Cervi, email@example.com or call 614-823-1248.
 Not all class offerings can be made available through Senior College, depending on traditional student demand and class type.